New Mechanisms of DNA replication and Repair

 Moreover, piPolBs do not display strong sequence requirement for replication initiation and replication origins seem to be selected in a random manner, a property that may be useful for the development of unbiased whole-genome amplification.

 In this project, we propose the combined use of bioinformatics, structural biology and biochemistry methods to analyze in detail the properties of piPolBs by mutagenesis of clade-specific conserved residues.
-Namely, the role of an invariable additional aspartate of the Pol A motif and the modified Pol C motif, as well as new putative DNA priming-specific residues will be analyzed.
+Namely, the role of an invariable additional aspartate of the Pol A motif and several residues from the piPolBs-specific Pol C motif will be analyzed (see figure).

 Furthermore, besides providing new insights into the evolution and molecular mechanisms of DNA replication, we will contribute to the developing of novel biotechnology applications for primer-independent DNA polymerases.

 This project is funded by a Grant entitled Primer-independent DNA polymerases and their applications in biotechnology and biomedicine (ref.
 PGC2018-093723-A-I00, 2019-2021) from "Generación del Conocimiento" program of Spanish Research Agency.